romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## find

-`find` methods is available only for tables which has exactly one primary key.
+The `find` method is available only for tables which has exactly one primary key.

 Find record by id, throw `NotFoundError` if not found: